pkardjian/pkardjian.github.io/_pages/experience.md

 - Building a payout calculator to plan yearly compensation increases.
 - Optimizing existing ETL process for a job classifier.
 - Implementing unit testing and CI/CD pipelines where needed.

-* Pay Equity = Equal Pay for Work of Equal Value